Next Start

 Suzuki Loom Works changed its name to Suzuki Motor Co. in 1954.
 From that point forward, the brand continued producing motorcycles that helped build its current reputation in the industry.

-Models by Decade
+Suzuki Motorcycle History – Models by Decade

-1950s Suzuki Motorcycles
+1950s Suzuki motorcycles

 1954 Colleda CO: The side-valve powered Colleda (which roughly translates to “This is it!” in Japanese) was the first “real” motorcycle manufactured by Suzuki.
 It featured a single-cylinder 90cc four-stroke engine.

-1960s Suzuki Motorcycles
+1960s Suzuki motorcycles

 1965 T20: The T20 was developed and targeted at the U.S. market.
 The motorcycle had many unique features, including the first tubular-steel, double-cradle frame.
 It was promoted as “the fastest 250cc motorcycle in the world.”